manassaloi/manassaloi.github.io/_posts/2020-03-19-carthage-destroyed.markdown

 - announces lockdowns when under threat
 - wants to crush enemies, takes no prisoners
 - evokes his inner Roman orator, and shouts 'Carthago delenda est'

-For you it might be coronavirus, and not Google, which is an existential threat.
-Reading this blogpost will give you valuable insights on how to fight it.